zll600/git-xl/README.md

 ## Getting Started

 ### Installation

+#### Windows
 You can install the Git XL client on Windows, using the pre-compiled binary installer.

+#### macOS
+For macOS, you can build from source using the provided scripts.
+See [BUILDING.md](BUILDING.md) for detailed instructions.

+#### Build from Source
-This repository can also be built-from-source using Python and PyInstaller.
+This repository can also be built-from-source using Python and PyInstaller on both Windows and macOS.

 Git XL requires a global installation once per-machine.
 This can be done by
 running: